essteer/masquer/README.md

 ## Installation

-To get hold of `masquerade` either install the package from PyPI into your project's virtual environment, or clone the GitHub repo for the full code base.
+To get hold of `masquer` either install the package from PyPI into your project's virtual environment, or clone the GitHub repo for the full code base.

 ### PyPI package

 [![](https://img.shields.io/badge/PyPI-masquer-3775A9.svg?style=flat&logo=PyPI&logoColor=white)](https://pypi.org/project/masquer/)

-Install the `masquerade` package from PyPI to retrieve just the tool with no extras.
+Install the `masquer` package from PyPI to retrieve just the tool with no extras.

-Activate your existing project's virtual environment, then download `masquerade` using a package manager.
+Activate your existing project's virtual environment, then download `masquer` using a package manager.
 The below example uses [Astral's](https://astral.sh/blog/uv) `uv`; substitute `pip` by dropping "`uv`" or use another package manager as needed:

 ```console
 $ uv pip install masquer